 If your recreational vehicle did not previously come equipped with an awning most units can have an awning installed on them.
 All that you need to do is talk to someone at your local RV service center and get them to measure your unit and check for awning provisions.

 Now that your are familiar with the types of RV awnings how do we take care of them?
-Because awnings are made of tensioned fabric they naturally are affected by the weather that we want to use them in the most – the sun, rain and wind.
-The sun like everything else with gradually deteriorate your awning until it is weak and no longer waterproof UV treatment will help to keep your awning looking like new longer.
+Because awnings are made of tensioned fabric they are naturally affected by the weather that we want to use them in the most – the sun, rain and wind.
+The sun like everything else, will gradually deteriorate your awning until it is weak and no longer waterproof.
+UV treatment will help to keep your awning looking like new longer.
 It is okay to leave your awning out in the rain as long as you slant the fabric so water doesn’t pool and never leave it stored while damp (allow to air dry).
 The weather that you don’t want to expose your awning to is wind.
-A fast wind can not only rip the awning fabric it can damage the entire awning, side of the unit, and even roof.
-In order to avoid “weathering” your awning in the sun, wind and rain use awning tie downs and awning UV restoring awning cleaner at least once a year.
+A fast wind can not only rip the awning fabric, but it can damage the entire awning, side of the unit, and even roof.
+In order to avoid “weathering” your awning in the sun, wind and rain, use awning tie downs and awning UV restoring awning cleaner at least once a year.

 There are many add-ons to make your awning even better!
 There is everything from clamps that control or stabilize your awning from flapping in the wind to lights that slide right into the roller tube.
 Some even make their awning into a room outside of their RV with an extension that slides right into the awning components called an add-a-room.

 Awnings can be easy and enjoyable to use; however they also can be quite dangerous if not cared for and repaired properly.
 Most add-ons and tapes can be installed by the user; although only trained professionals should replace the awning hardware, fabric, or roller tubes.
 These mechanisms are all tension based and can do extreme harm to the individual or the unit they are working on if not properly trained.